ASR-2001: Society and culture

-Development
+Legal status

+Canada

+ASR-2001 is a controlled substance in Canada under phenethylamine blanket-ban language.

+United States

+ASR-2001 is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

+Research

 ASR-2001 is under development by Nicholas V. Cozzi and Paul F. Daley and colleagues at the Alexander Shulgin Research Institute (ASRI).
-It was first described in 2023 and was patented in 2024.
-As of early 2025, ASR-2001 is in the preclinical research stage of development.
+As of early 2025, it is in the preclinical research stage of development.
 Potential applications of ASR-2001 are said to include treatment of attention-deficit hyperactivity disorder (ADHD) and self-betterment in healthy individuals, depending on what regulatory agencies may allow.